pihvi-io/docker-node-assets-builder/README.md

 # Node assets builder
-This is docker container for building frontend web assets with grunt, gulp or webpack (More tools will be added when they became popular).
+This is docker container for building frontend web assets recursively from multiple subfolders with grunt, gulp or webpack.
+(More tools will be added when they became popular).

 This container is designed for CMS projects like Drupal or WordPress which can have multiple different themes in one project.